MatthijsKamstra/haxephp/10sqlite/about.md

 #About SQLite

 In a previous example we used a simple flat-file "database".
-An SQLite database is really a database but the lite version.
+An SQLite database is a real database but the lite version.
 It's the local database for a lot of (mobile)apps.

 ## What is SQLite?